-However, under the analogous conditions mentioned above for the repulsive kernels, minimization of this global interaction energy will occur for $E \to -\infty$ , namely if the two curves tend to contact each other, so that locally the integrand $H(z, \theta, \tilde{\theta})$ grows towards infinitely large negative values for a vanishing distance vector $z = \gamma - \tilde{\gamma}$ .
-For most of the used model kernels, the type of singularity that occurs in the contact limit, depends on the relation between the two local tangent vectors $\theta = \gamma'$ and $\tilde{\theta} = \tilde{\gamma}'$ .
-In general, the dynamic properties of the resulting negative gradient flow for E in (2) would correspond to a reversed positive gradient flow for the repulsive knot energy $E{rep}$ in (1), and one might expect energy blow-up in finite time.
+However, under the analogous conditions mentioned above for the repulsive kernels, minimization of this global interaction energy will occur for $E \to -\infty$, namely if the two curves tend to contact each other, so that locally the integrand $H(z,\theta,\tilde{\theta})$ grows towards infinitely large negative values for a vanishing distance vector $z = \gamma - \tilde{\gamma}$.
+For most of the used model kernels, the type of singularity that occurs in the contact limit, depends on the relation between the two local tangent vectors $\theta = \gamma'$ and $\tilde{\theta} = \tilde{\gamma}'$.
+In general, the dynamic properties of the resulting negative gradient flow for E in (2) would correspond to a reversed positive gradient flow for the repulsive knot energy E{rep} in (1), and one might expect energy blow-up in finite time.

 In the following prototypical case study we want to explain and quantitatively characterize such a blow-up behavior of global attraction energies and analyse the resulting stability properties under stochastic perturbations.
-For simplicity, we restrict our analysis to an idealized 2-dimensional model of long and stiff polymer filaments that stay in close contact to each other (as approximately true for actin filaments in cytoskeletal protein networks [1]).
-In our model, such filaments are represented by two straight (infinite) lines $\Gamma$ and $\tilde{\Gamma} \subset \mathbb{R}^2$ which (generically) always intersect: in a real 3-d situation this constellation is approximately realized for two generically non-intersecting filaments by identifying the two parallel planes, each of which contains one of the two straight filaments, under the assumption that the distance $d{min}$ between these planes does not change much and stays very small, so that we can consider the 2-d limit situation as $d{min} \to 0$ .
+For simplicity, we restrict our analysis to an idealized two-dimensional model of long and stiff polymer filaments that stay in close contact to each other (as approximately true for actin filaments in cytoskeletal protein networks [2]).
+In our model, such filaments are represented by two straight (infinite) lines Γ and $\widetilde{\Gamma} \subset \mathbb{R}^2$ which (generically) always intersect: in a real 3D situation this constellation is approximately realized for two generically non-intersecting filaments by identifying the two parallel planes, each of which contains one of the two straight filaments, under the assumption that the distance d{\min} between these planes does not change much and stays very small, so that we can consider the 2D limit situation as $d{\min} \to 0$.

-In particular, we investigate the dynamic interaction effects induced by mutual binding of certain short and relatively stiff cross-linking polymers (e.g. filamin, $\alpha$ -actinin or myosin dimers), which reveal thermal fluctuations at their two binding sites but have a minimal cross-link length $d \gg d{min}$ , thereby serving, in a twofold manner, as 'attractors' and as 'spacers' between the filaments, cf. the illustrating sketch of different cross-linking geometries in Figure 2 of [9].
-Since then the integrand $H(z, \theta, \tilde{\theta})$ in model equation (2) has its support in the outer domain $\{z \in \mathbb{R}^2 : |z| = \rho \ge d\}$ , the contact singularity at zero distance between corresponding binding sites (i.e. $\rho \to 0$ ) is avoided, but it is replaced by a new singularity appearing for filament alignment, namely when the two filament directions approach each other in a parallel or anti-parallel manner, i.e. for $\theta \mp \tilde{\theta} \to 0$ .
+In particular, we investigate the dynamic interaction effects induced by mutual binding of certain short and relatively stiff cross-linking polymers (e.g. α -actinin dimers or myosin oligomers), which reveal thermal fluctuations at their two binding sites but have a minimal cross-link length d, thereby serving, in a twofold manner, as 'attractors' and as 'spacers' between the filaments, cf. the illustrating sketch of different cross-linking geometries in Fig. 2 of [11].
+Since then the integrand $H(z,\theta,\tilde{\theta})$ in model Eq.
+(2) has its support in the outer domain $\{z \in \mathbb{R}^2 : |z| = \rho \ge d\}$, the contact singularity at zero distance between corresponding binding sites (i.e. $\rho \to 0$) is avoided, but it is replaced by a new singularity appearing for filament alignment, namely when the two filament directions approach each other in a parallel or antiparallel manner, i.e. for $\theta \mp \tilde{\theta} \to 0$.

-In the first modeling section 2 we derive, under quite general assumptions, simple model functions for interaction energies between such filament pairs and present degenerate ordinary differential equations for the corresponding negative gradient flow that describes the relative rotation dynamics.
-By computing the variation of energy with respect to suitable variables, in section 3 we derive expressions for the forces, which are locally exerted onto one filament via different actions of cross-linkers, and supply degenerate ordinary differential equations for relative translations between two filaments.
+In the first modeling Sect.
+2, we derive, under quite general assumptions, simple model functions for interaction energies between such filament pairs and present degenerate ordinary differential equations for the corresponding negative gradient flow that describes the relative rotation dynamics.
+By computing the variation of energy with respect to suitable variables, in Sect.
+3, we derive expressions for the forces, which are locally exerted onto one filament via different actions of cross-linkers, and supply degenerate ordinary differential equations for relative translations between two filaments.